TheArturthur/CoppermindScraper/Cosmere/Turinad Sebarial.md

 Navani and the highprinces successfully kept the tower running until Dalinar was well enough to fill his role again.
 Dalinar took a small group to [[Thaylen City\|Thaylen City]] to attend the ill-fated meeting of the [[Coalition of monarchs\|coalition of monarchs]] when [[Taravangian\|Taravangian]] leaked information to each group aimed at undermining their trust in him; during that time, Sebarial remained at Urithiru.
 He was at the tower when an invasion of Parshendi arrived with the intent of keeping the Alethi from sending reinforcements to the [[Battle of Thaylen Field\|Battle of Thaylen Field]] through the Oathgate to Thaylen City, and he followed Aladar's lead in pulling troops up higher into Urithiru.
 After the battle was won, the coalition met again in Urithiru.
 While the Kholins discussed who would take over the rule of Alethkar, Sebarial pretended to sleep while Palona delighted herself in recent gossip.
 Sebarial was pleased that the Kholins chose Jasnah, taking pleasure in the others' looks of worry.
 A year later, Sebarial stayed behind at Urithiru to aid with the tower's administration while Dalinar and the rest of the coalition's army went to [[Emul\|Emul]] to take back strategic land.
 He and Navani watched the army transfer to [[Azir\|Azir]] together, discussing Taravangian and then Palona.
 As they entered the tower once more, Navani asked him to oversee the old warcamps and bring them completely under the coalition's control.
-Before leaving, Sebarial brought up the the fact that Palona wouldn't marry him, and Navani advised him to let her see his sincerity.
+Before leaving, Sebarial brought up the fact that Palona wouldn't marry him, and Navani advised him to let her see his sincerity.

 ## Relationships
 ### Palona